 The SEC also can issue subpoenas as long as the SEC has issued a formal order of investigation, a Divisional announcement allowing for the initiation of a private investigation, necessary to subpoena witnesses.3

-The government also may request that companies or individuals voluntarily produce documents without using a compulsory process.4 A voluntary request may afford the recipient an opportunity to negotiate the scope of the production, explain conduct, or otherwise frame issues in the best light.
+The US government also may request that companies or individuals voluntarily produce documents without using a compulsory process.4 Although in practice it may be possible to negotiate with a DOJ or SEC attorney the scope of production in order to satisfy a subpoena, a voluntary request may afford the recipient a better opportunity to negotiate the scope of the production, explain conduct, or otherwise frame issues in the best light.

 In the UK, the SFO may issue notices (referred to commonly as Section 2 Notices) requiring companies or individuals to produce documents, information or other evidence.
 They may also obtain search warrants to enter and search premises and obtain evidence.
 It is a criminal offense to fail to respond to such notices or to provide false or misleading information in response to them.